Chope

 Proceed Screen

-Issue 1 — If users were to change their mind on the selection of restaurant, they will have to click on the "Back" button multiple times to go back to the Home screen.
-There should be a button to jump straight back to the Home screen beside the "Proceed" button.
+Issue 1 — If users change their mind about the restaurant selection, they must press the "Back" button multiple times to return to the Home screen.
+A button should be added next to the "Proceed" button to allow users to return directly to the Home screen.

 Issue 2 — Deal vouchers added to reservations are not visible after selection.